jacesca/SimpleMLRegression/Readme.md

 # A simple machine learning project using scikit learn
-The objective of this model is to predict the specie of the penguin.
+The objective of this project is to show simple examples of how polynomial regression models works.

 Features:
-- Preprocessing data using scikit-learns
+- Whole cycle of a Machine Learning Project in each case.
-- Pipelines to streamline the process
+- Datasets to practice.
-- Modeling
+- Most common metrics to evaluate the model.

 ## Installing using GitHub
 - Fork the project into your GitHub